Sean Taylor: 2002 season

 In 2002, his first season as a starter, Taylor was a second-team All-Big East selection by the league's head coaches.
 He finished third on the team in tackles with 85 (53 solo), broke up 15 passes, intercepted 4 passes, forced one fumble, blocked one kick and returned a punt for a touchdown.
 He led all Miami defensive backs in tackles, interceptions and passes broken up, and had a career-high 11 tackles (2 solo) and intercepted 2 passes in the Hurricanes National Championship loss to Ohio State.
 He made a critical play during the game, in which he intercepted Buckeyes quarterback Craig Krenzel in the endzone and returned the ball out of the endzone.
-Buckeyes running back Maurice Clarett ran Taylor down, and in the process stripped the ball away from him.
-Clarett recovered the ball for Ohio State, allowing them to kick a field goal to go up 17–7 at the time.
+Buckeyes running back Maurice Clarett ran Taylor down and stripped the ball from him, some argue Sean Taylor's knee was down before the ball was stripped away from him, but the call on the field was a turnover.
+At that time there was no instant replay to review the call, but the call likely would not have been overturned.
+Clarett's recovery for Ohio State, allowed them to kick a field goal to go up 17–7 at the time.